 The inaugural Everywhere Book Fest took place online May 1–2, reaching more than 43,000 unique viewers from around the world.
 Organized by authors Melanie Conklin, Ellen Oh, and Christina Soontornvat, the festival was created to bring the joy of children’s books to young readers and their families at home during the pandemic.
 In addition to directing online sales to 60 independent bookstores that have been affected by the coronavirus crisis, the festival also partnered with We Need Diverse Books to distribute books to schools, libraries, and literacy programs in need across the U.S. We’ve gathered a selection of photo highlights from the event, which featured a number of author panels and interactive sessions.

 The festival kicked off with a live welcome from authors and co-founders (top row, from l.)
 Christina Soontornvat, Melanie Conklin; and (bottom row, from l.)
-Ellen Oh, with American Sign Language interpreter Jennye Camin.
+Ellen Oh's daughter Summer, with American Sign Language interpreter Jennye Camin.

 “Backstage” with (top row, from l.)
 Jennifer Baker (Everyday People), Liara Tamani (All the Things We Never Knew), Bethany C. Morrow (A Song Below Water); (bottom row, from l.)
 Brandy Colbert (The Voting Booth), and ASL interpreter Camin before the “Out of the Box: Exploring the Boundlessness of Black Girlhood” session.
 The authors offered insight into their storytelling process by sharing personal photos and Spotify playlists that inspire their characters and world-building.